Mah514/CISC867Project/README.md

 python download_and_prepare_models.py
 ```

-Then, copy and paste the "checkpoint.pth" file that was created from training DiRA into the BenchmarkTransferLearning/models run the following, in the BenchmarkTransferLearning folder with the other downloaded models, and rename it however you want.
+Then, copy and paste the "checkpoint.pth" file that was created from training DiRA (located at checkpoint/DiRA_moco/dira) into the BenchmarkTransferLearning/models folder with the other downloaded models, and rename it however you want.
 To complete the training and testing process run the following:

 ```
 python main_classification.py --data_set ChestXray14  \